gbekthereal/UDP-socket-calculator/README.md

 gcc client.c -o client
 ./cient

-=> type your expression to be calculated.
+Then type your expression to be calculated.
 For example,
 client sends the request expression 3*5 server answers 15.